-The "issuer" for purposes of the issuer certification, in both public and private offerings of TALF eligible ABS, will be the legal entity that issues the ABS.
+The "issuer" for purposes of the issuer certification for nonmortgage-backed ABS, in both public and private offerings of TALF eligible non-mortgage-backed ABS, will be the legal entity that issues the ABS.
+The "issuer" for purposes of the issuer certification for newly issued CMBS, in both public and private offerings of CMBS, will be the legal entity that serves as the depositor in the CMBS issuance.